ryanjames/reliability/README.md

 ![Reliability](https://ci3.googleusercontent.com/mail-sig/AIorK4w4c_zsr75LEdCxUrJHgFgm9CEZgjlKQIGvu1eVKeIjkRZ3_B_eki8iCQEVee9WxbmB9clrqoU)

-## Frontend Interview Challenge
+## Frontend Interview Challenge Template

 Develop an application that supports creating, deleting, and listing todos.
 When submmitting a new todo, the UI should update immediately.
 Pending network requests should be communicated with some kind of indicator.
 Using something like [`JSON Server`](https://github.com/typicode/json-server) is acceptable.
 At the very least you should have typings defined for your `Todo` objects–typing responses/requests/errors will earn extra points.

-Fork the repository to begin and open a PR against it when you're ready for us to review your work. :muscle:
+Create your own repository using this template to begin and assign the Reliability point of contact as a collaborator once you're ready for us to review your work. :muscle:

 ---